 Here’s some recommended content to consider including in your sales proposal to make it robust:

 - Research and development that demonstrates the value of technology or strategies your products and services use

 - Plans for quality control or standards you hold your services to

 - Case studies that demonstrate your ability to thrive in unique circumstances

 Make the collection of information you provide as specific as possible.
 Fluff and vague statements mustn’t come across as a smokescreen for a lack of understanding.

 The information you provide should also be easy to digest.
 Mix up delivery methods to keep information consumable and engaging.
 Parse numbers down to percentages, or convert them to visually appealing graphs and charts.
 You can record videos of your quality control team, leadership, or sales team to add personal elements to your proposal, too.

 Of course, that’s provided that you’ll be using an engaging digital platform to deliver your sales proposal.

-Share your qualifications and social proof
+Share your qualifications and social proof in sales proposals